|Getting Started with Python|

 The basic idea is that a name belongs to the name space that is appropriate to where it is first used – local, global or built in.

-If you want to make a variable name global from within a function you have to declare it as such using “global”.
+If you want to make a variable name global from within a function you have to declare it as such using “global” but this is generally not a good idea.

-Arguments are also influenced by the everything is an object idea and the fact that variable hold references and not values.
+Arguments are also influenced by the everything is an object idea and the fact that variables hold references and not values.

-In short all parameters are passed by reference.
+In short all parameters are passed by value but what is passed is a reference to an object.

 This results in a behavior which many programmers will regard as strange.